Supportive Measures for Students Experiencing Sexual Harassment and Harm

 What are supportive measures?

-Supportive measures are free services and adjustments your school is required to give you if you experience sexual harassment, sexual assault, or other sexual harm.
+Supportive measures (or “accommodations”) are free services and adjustments your school is required to give you if you experience sexual harassment, sexual assault, or other sexual harm.

 They are meant to help you feel safe and keep learning at school during and after you report sexual harm.

 Supportive measures are not punishment.
 They are accommodations the school provides to protect the reporting student so that they can continue participating in classes, activities, and school life.
-Supportive measures are also available to the accused student to ensure a fair process that does not punish them before an investigation is complete.
+Supportive measures are also available to the student who committed harm to ensure a fair process that does not punish them before an investigation is complete.

 When must supportive measures be offered?